 What are probiotics?

 Probiotics are living microorganisms like bacteria that are frequently called the “good bacteria.”
-Probiotics help the digestive system get rebalanced, fighting off the harmful bacteria and helping rebuild a healthy digestive system after a round of antibiotics.
+Probiotics help the digestive system get rebalanced, fighting off the harmful bacteria and helping rebuild a healthy digestive system.

 There are a variety of probiotic strains that are very similar to the bacteria found naturally in the gut.
 Each strain has different effects on the digestive system, and they each have various benefits.
 The most prominent strains of probiotics are:

-The lactobacillus is one of the most beneficial strains of probiotic bacteria.
-It is a lactic acid bacterium that helps support healthy digestion and can naturally support relief and recovery from colic or diarrhea.
+The lactobacillus is one of the most studied strains of probiotic bacteria.
+It is a lactic acid bacterium that helps support healthy digestion and can naturally support relief and recovery from colic or tummy upset.
 Lactobacillus rhamnosus is a probiotic that is often remarked upon for promoting a healthy gut environment and boosting the immune system.

 Lactobacillus Plantarum is a strain of probiotics that helps produce the amino acid L. lysine, a protein that is vital for absorbing calcium, producing hormones and improving the immune system.
 It lives naturally in the gut, but it can also be found in cultured vegetables like kimchi, cultured vegetables, and sauerkraut.